Customer retention emails are designed to help customers understand the value of a product, prompt engagement, and reduce churn rate.

 - encourage me to get more engaged, or;

 - notify me of features, deals or events I would have otherwise missed.

 Newsletters can accomplish some of the same objectives but they aren’t automated.
-Email blasts could let people know about upcoming events but they aren’t triggered.
-All true retention emails are smart – they are sent only to the people that need them, when they need them.
+All true customer retention emails are smart – they are sent only to the people that need them, when they need them.

 How do you know if users are at risk of churn?